Civil Engineering B.S.CE.

 The curriculum in civil engineering provides a strong foundation in mathematics, and physical, natural and engineering sciences.
 Instruction in civil engineering disciplines includes structural, geotechnical, environmental, and transportation engineering.
 The B.S. in Civil Engineering curriculum is embedded with several courses that meet the University's Sustainability (SU) requirement.
 The degree as a whole also meets the Sustainability requirement, as approved by the University's Sustainability Curriculum Review Committee.

 A Civil Engineering degree is excellent preparation for immediate employment in consulting firms, government agencies, non-profits, and industry.
 Additionally, many graduates continue their education at the graduate-level.

 A systems approach to engineering problem solving is central to the curriculum and involves integrating the short and long-term social, environmental and economic aspects and impacts into sustainable engineering solutions.
 Hands-on and/or project-based learning are incorporated into each year of the curriculum.
 As part of this approach, service-learning projects with local communities and non-profit groups are featured in some courses.
 Real-world engineering design culminates in a required major design experience in the senior year, which draws upon prior course work and focuses on technical and non-technical issues and expectations of professional practice.
 Other aspects of the program include opportunities for laboratory and research experience, integrated information technology content, development of communication skills, and a sense of community between students and the faculty.

-The B.S. in Civil Engineering requires a minimum of 128 credits.
 Students are encouraged to pursue minors or focus areas in other disciplines that complement their engineering experience.
 International education and work experiences are also encouraged.
 Students should consult their advisors early in their program in order to plan accordingly.